 “This Brewing Experience, and the larger plan to reimagine our entire entry area, will transform how we’re able to serve guests for decades to come.
 We’re excited to see this dream become a reality, and grateful to all who donate to make it happen!”

 – Dan Freas, Old World Wisconsin Site Director

 The Brewhouse is the first new structure completed at Old World Wisconsin as part of the larger, reimagined guest entry experience.
-It will highlight our state’s proud brewing tradition in numerous ways.
-The building features two large masonry fireplaces that our team of brewers will use to brew small batches of historically inspired beer, some including heirloom ingredients grown on site.
-The building will also feature a bar area and a large multi-purpose gathering space with seating for guests to relax and enjoy brewing demonstrations, workshops, tastings, and other activities.
+It highlights our state’s proud brewing tradition in numerous ways.
+The building features two large masonry fireplaces that our team of brewers use to brew small batches of historically inspired beer, some including heirloom ingredients grown on site.
+The building also features a bar area and a large multi-purpose gathering space with seating for guests to relax and enjoy brewing demonstrations, workshops, tastings, and other activities.
 In addition, The Brewhouse will be available to rent for weddings, reunions, and other private events, providing an important source of revenue to sustain overall operations at the 600-acre site.

 YOUR GENEROUS GIFT WILL RESTORE A RELOCATED TAVERN & CREATE A FESTIVE OUTDOOR SPACE.